fractal-analytics-platform/fractal-web/docs/development.md

 ## Error handling

-This page describes which coding patterns are used by fractal-web to handle various error cases.
+Here we describe which coding patterns are used by fractal-web to handle various error cases.

-#### Fractal-server errors structure
+### Fractal-server errors structure

 Fractal-server error responses payloads are usually JSON structures having the error under a `detail` key.
 This is not true for the 500 Internal Server Error, which doesn't provide a JSON payload.